ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 {{site.data.keyword.attribute-definition-list}}

-# FAQ about Bring Your Own License for VMware
+# FAQ about BYOL for VMware
 {: #faq_byol}

 ## What is BYOL and is it supported for VMware perpetual licenses?